EthanHeilman/ethanheilman.github.io/x/34/post.md

 Some of you will recall the statement he made in a lecture at the Berlin Natural Scientists' Meeting in 1886: "The good Lord created the integers; everything else is the work of man."<br>
 Thus, he disliked anything that was not directly conscious of an arithmetic origin, and his aim was to make the arithmetic origin clearly evident not only in algebra but also in function theory."<br>

-[^3]: I leave to the reader to decide if this is an argument in favor or opposed to intelligence design.
+[^3]: I leave to the reader to decide if this is an argument in favor or opposed to intelligent design.

 [^4]: One could argue that integers exist in the same way that the reals do and therefore at both eternal nature.
 This seems impossible to dispute because the reals contain the integers, so if the reals are eternal nature, integers contained in the reals must be as well.
 My argument is that the human invention of the integers, is not the integers themselves but the idea of the integers as a thing that exists separate from the reals.
 Mathematical [Platonism](https://en.wikipedia.org/wiki/Mathematical_Platonism) does not prevent human invention in Mathematics.
 Anyone who wants to argue this point should present an argument for the concept of ["a bakers dozen"](https://simple.wiktionary.org/wiki/baker%27s_dozen#:~:text=baker's%20dozens) is not of human invention.